-While the pace of our headcount expansion has slowed, we may continue to grow our number of employees in order to meet our business plans or comply with regulatory changes.
-Our organizational structure will continue to evolve as we add additional customers, retailers, brands, shoppers, employees, offerings, and technologies, improve upon our product infrastructure, and as we continue to expand further domestically and internationally.
-Properly managing our growth will require us to continue to hire, train, and manage qualified employees and staff, including engineers, operations personnel, financial and accounting staff, and sales and marketing staff, and to improve and maintain our technology.
-If our new hires perform poorly, if we are unsuccessful in hiring, training, managing, and integrating these new employees and staff, or if we are not successful in retaining or increasing the productivity of our existing employees and staff, our business may be harmed.
-Additionally, certain units of employees may decide to unionize, in which case, we would be legally compelled to enter into good faith negotiations with the union representative over a collective bargaining agreement may negatively impact our financial performance or results of operations.
-Furthermore, if we engage in workforce reductions, we may experience increased attrition beyond the intended reduction, reduced employee morale, as well as negative impacts to employee recruiting and retention and to our operations, our ability to grow our business, and our financial results.
+While the pace of our headcount expansion has slowed, we may grow our number of employees in order to meet our business plans or comply with regulatory changes.
+Our organizational structure will continue to evolve as we add additional retailers, customers, brands, shoppers, employees, offerings, and technologies, improve upon our product infrastructure, and as we continue to expand further domestically and internationally.
+Properly managing our growth will require us to continue to retain or hire, train, and manage qualified employees and staff, including engineers, operations personnel, financial and accounting staff, and sales and marketing staff, and to improve and maintain our technology.
+If our new hires perform poorly, if we are unsuccessful in retaining, hiring, training, managing, and integrating these new employees and staff, or if we are not successful in retaining or increasing the productivity of our existing employees and staff, our business may be harmed.
+Additionally, certain units of employees may decide to unionize, in which case, we would be legally compelled to enter into good faith negotiations with the union representative over a collective bargaining agreement.
+Such negotiations or collective bargaining agreements may negatively impact our financial performance or results of operations.
+Furthermore, any workforce restructuring, such as our workforce restructuring in February 2024, may result in increased attrition beyond our intended reduction, reduce employee morale, and may negatively impact employee recruiting and retention as well as our operations, our ability to grow our business, and our financial results.
 Properly managing our growth will require us to establish consistent policies across regions and functions, and a failure to do so could likewise harm our business.
-If we are unable to expand our operations, appropriately manage our headcount and retain and increase the productivity of our existing employees, or attract sufficient shoppers in an efficient manner, or if our operational technology is insufficient to reliably service customers, customers stisfaction will be adversely
+If we are unable to expand our operations, appropriately manage our headcount and retain and increase the productivity of our existing employees, or attract sufficient shoppers in an efficient manner, or if our operational technology is insufficient to reliably service customers, customer satisfaction will be adversely affected, and this may cause customers to switch to our competitors' platforms, which would adversely affect our business, financial condition, and results of operations.

 Our failure to upgrade our technology or network infrastructure effectively to support our growth could result in unanticipated system disruptions, slow response times, or poor experiences for customers.
 To manage the growth of our operations and personnel and improve the technology that supports our business operations, as well as our financial and management systems, disclosure controls and procedures, and internal control over financial reporting, we will be required to commit substantial financial, operational, and technical resources.
 In particular, we will need to improve our transaction processing and reporting, operational and financial systems, procedures, and controls.
 Our current and planned personnel, systems, procedures, and controls may not be adequate to support our future operations.
-We will require additional capital and management resources to grow and mature in these areas.
+We may require additional capital and management resources to grow and mature in these areas.
 Such investments may also require diversion of financial resources from other projects, such as the development of Instacart and related offerings.
-If we are unable to manage our rapid growth effectively, it could have a material adverse effect on our business, results of operations, and financial condition.
+If we are unable to manage our growth effectively, it could have a material adverse effect on our business, results of operations, and financial condition.